 When it comes to finances, the choice between condoms and a vasectomy seems pretty obvious.
 Well it might be time to think again, because not only is a vasectomy far more effective at preventing pregnancy, it also turns out to be a lot more affordable over a lifetime.

-Starting from $585, the price of a vasectomy can seem steep to some people.
+Starting from $480 with no private health insurance, the price of a vasectomy can seem steep to some people.
 We often hear people comparing it to the cost of a condom.
 However we think it’s important to address the true cost of condoms over the course of a sexually active lifetime.

 Based on the Kinsey Institute’s reported male sexual encounters over a lifetime, a man having sex between the ages of 18-69 and using a condom during each sexual encounter would go through an average of 3804 condoms.